 Waynesville is at the bottom of a long hill.
 I had a blast flying down it.

 Then I saw the park.
-Next to a cereal.
+Next to a creek.
 The park was closed

 The nearest hotels were back up the hill so I turned The Mule around and rode right back up.